 The diagram below is a brief summary of the files and directories within the project.

-bower.json # bower configuration bower_components/ # app dependencies images/ index.html # main entry point into your app manifest.json # app manifest configuration package.json # npm metadata file polymer.json # Polymer CLI configuration service-worker.js # auto-generated service worker src/ # app-specific elements my-app.html # top-level element my-icons.html # app icons my-view1.html # sample views or "pages" my-view2.html my-view3.html my-view404.html # sample 404 page shared-styles.html # sample shared styles sw-precache-config.js # service worker pre-cache configuration test/ # unit tests
+images/ index.html # main entry point into your app manifest.json # app manifest configuration node_modules # installed npm dependencies used in your app package-lock.json # dependency management file generated by npm package.json # npm metadata file polymer.json # Polymer CLI configuration service-worker.js # auto-generated service worker src/ # app-specific elements my-app.js # top-level element my-icons.js # app icons my-view1.js # sample views or "pages" my-view2.js my-view3.js my-view404.js # sample 404 page shared-styles.js # sample shared styles sw-precache-config.js # service worker pre-cache configuration test/ # unit tests

 Your app is now up and running locally.
 Next, learn how to add a page to your app.